Stony Stratford Town Council

 The Town Council is here to help you

 Stony Stratford Town Council represents around 7,900 people living in Fullers Slade, Galley Hill and Stony Stratford town.
 We focus on services that you think are important and ones that make your quality of life better.
-In May 2007, Stony Stratford Town Council was awarded Quality Council status.
+In May 2007, Stony Stratford Town Council was awarded Quality Council Status.
+This was superceded in January 2015 by the Local Council Award Scheme and the Town Council is accredited at foundation level.

 Sometimes it's difficult to know who to contact about certain issues.
 At Stony Stratford Town Council, we deal with the following: